 module interacts with the Editor to remove or restore widget elements, open Dashboard panels, and more.

-Panels are often used to manipulate your widget API properties.
-For example, in a shopping widget, users could turn a "special sale" property on and off, through a toggle element in the widget's panel.
+You can also connect panel elements with code.
+In this example, users can turn a "special sale" property on and off, through a toggle element in the widget's panel.

 Here is a way for showing and hiding an element through the panel code: